MuhtasimTanmoy/notebook/crypto/evm.md

 - [EVM: From Solidity to byte code, memory and storage](https://www.youtube.com/watch?v=RxL_1AfV7N4)
     - Solidity and viper EVM language which generates `.bin` and `.abi`
-    - Transactions are not part of world state or state tree
+    - Transactions are not part of the world state or state tree
-        - It will be part of information that gets linked to block header which is summary of all transactions
+        - It will be part of the information that gets linked to the block header which is a summary of all transactions
-    - Contract is transaction with no to address, and only data
+    - Contract is the transaction with no address, and only data
-    - Full flow walkthrough
+    - Full-flow walkthrough

 - [Reversing Ethereum Smart Contracts to find out what's behind EVM bytecode (Devcon4)](https://www.youtube.com/watch?v=IEvRRszoTeE)